givasile/effector/docs/docs/01_feature_effect_tutorial.md

 ![Feature effect plot](./tutorials/03_bike_sharing_dataset_files/03_bike_sharing_dataset_17_0.png)

-Both methods show that there is high-variance in the instance-level effect.
+Both methods show that there is high-variance in the instance-level effects;
-This means that although the global explanation is the one analyzed above, there are many individual instances that deviate from this explanation.

-In fact, PDP-ICE shows the exact type of the different behaviors:

-- One cluster, the dominant one, which is the working days, behave as we have seen before and in a more edgy way.
+this means that the effect of feature $hour$ varies significantly across different instances.
+This is expressed illustration with the $\pm$ shaded area around the average effect, which is the solid line in the plot.

+Moreover, PDP-ICE analysis provides precise insights into the distinct patterns:

+- There is one cluster, that behaves as previously described.
-- A second cluster, the weekends, behave differently, with a peak at 12' o'clock and a drop at 18' o'clock.
+- There is a second cluster that behaves differently, with a rise starting at 9:00 AM, a peak at 12:00 AM and a decline at 6:00 PM.

 ???+ attention "We have an answer"

-    It is not a problem of the model, but that the global explanation hided the two patterns behind the averaging.
+     Great!
+We have a clear answer.
+The issue does not lie with the model itself; instead, it's the global explanation that has concealed the two distinct patterns by averaging them out.

+???+ danger "Don't rush to conclusions"

+    There is a small piece of the puzzle missing.
+    Although we have identified the two distinct patterns, we still don't know what causes them.
+    Of course, we can guess that the first pattern is related to the working days, and the second pattern is related to the weekends and holidays.
+    But this is simply our intuition, and we need to confirm it with the data.
+    We need to find the features that are responsible for the two distinct patterns.
-[Regional effect plots](./02_regional_effect_tutorial.md) automate the process of finding such patterns.
+    [Regional effect plots](./02_regional_effect_tutorial.md) are the answer to this question.

 ---
 ### Resources for further reading

-Below we provide some resources for further reading:
+Below we provide some resources for further reading.

 Papers: